19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Level.md

 You can only [Upcast](../Spellcasting/Spellcasting.md#Upcast) to a level less than or equal to your max spell level.

-*Author's Note:*
-*Spell levels are a distinct concept from a character's [Level](../../Player%20Characters/Derived%20Statistics/Level.md), which partially informs spell level.*
+*Reminder: Spell levels are different from a character's [Level](../../Player%20Characters/Derived%20Statistics/Level.md).*